nenadmarkus/p/learning-signed-distance-fields/index.md

 First of all, note that both the abscissae and ordinates are logarithmic.
 We can see that all timing plots appear as lines in the figures.
-And if you analyze their slopes, it indeed indicates computational complexities that we have predicted theoretically.
+And if you analyze their slopes, it indeed empirically verifies the theoretically predicted computational complexities.
-This confirms our theory that ``
+This confirms our theory that `gridhopping` is significantly asymptotically faster than the basic algorithm.